bryanlcamp/spsc-ring-buffer/README.md

 # Low-Latency C++23 SPSC Lock-Free Ring Buffer
-A low-latency, single-producer single-consumer (SPSC) queue written in C++ 23.
+A low-latency, single-producer single-consumer (SPSC) queue, written in C++ 23.
 Suitable for high frequency trading (HFT), or any project where nanseconds are critical.
-Performs CPU core optimizations on modern x86_64 and ARM64 architectures,  including thread-pinning setting core affinity.
-Uses immediate functions (constexpr, consteval, etc.) where appropriate while doing its best to avoid cache misses.
-And ultimaetly is L1/L2 cache-aware on indiviudual cores.
+Performs CPU core optimizations on modern x86_64 and ARM64 architectures,  including thread-pinning, affinity, and maximizing each core's L1/L2 cache.
+It uses immediate functions (constexpr, consteval, etc.) where appropriate while doing its best to avoid cache misses.
+Needless to say, virtual functions are avoided at all costs.
+It uses branch prediction to maintain each core's history and to keep the CPU from stalling.

 ## Performance Profiles (MacBook Air Benchmark Results)